New Orleans Saints News: Tight End Jared Cook Expected To Play On Monday Night

 As reported by NOLA, Cook has spent the week in concussion protocol as mandated by the NFL, but things are looking good for him.
 On Saturday, Saints head coach Sean Payton said that he has liked what he’s seen since the concussion took place and that they “expect him to play and be ready.”

 The New Orleans Saints are in a good position right now as they can’t drop any farther than third place in the NFC playoff race.
-Still, they would like to snag the second spot or even the first seed to get a first-round bye and hopefully homefield advantage throughout the postseason.
+Still, they would like to snag the second spot or even the first seed to get a first-round bye and hopefully home field advantage throughout the postseason.

 In order for the Saints to get the number one seed, they would need to win out and get some help from other teams.
 The rest of the Saints’ season begins on Monday Night Football when they welcome the Indianapolis Colts into the Superdome for what is the first of three must-win games.